mohitcek/Github-Actions-Exercise/README.md

 The *main.py* contains a single line of code, that prints "Hello World".
 But, according to pylint's coding standard, any non-empty python file, should contain a docstring at the top.
 Untill this docstring is missing, any pull request will not pass the pylint check.

-To illustrate the capability of pylint and github actions, I have created two branches (*development* and *development/fix*), *development/fix* branch includes docstring in *main.py* file, thus its pull request passes all check.
+To illustrate the capability of pylint and github actions, I have created two branches (*development* and *development_fix*), *development_fix* branch includes docstring in *main.py* file, thus its pull request passes all check.
 Whereas, *development* branch doesn't following pylint's standards and fails its checks.